Reasons are not required to be scared!

 Either to continue fearing the uncertainty or another, the extraordinary one, to accept it.

 What you should do with this self-willed thing called Uncertainty is this,

 And live with the iffiness that it brings.

 Believe me, this is the only way out.

 And to anyone who has ever lived the literal meaning of the word ‘life’, the fact that unplanned day outs are wonderful and far far better than the planned evenings, need not be detailed.
-Isn’t it amazing to know, that your each day to come, invariably, won’t be monotone or preplanned?
+Isn’t it amazing to know, that your every day to come, invariably, won’t be monotone or preplanned?
 Every day will be a new and a different one.
-Not an hour to come, would go as you imagined it to.
+Not an hour to come would go as you imagined it to.